Flow-induced bending response rheometer to measure viscoelastic bending of microrods: Materials and Methods

 Alginate fibers are generated by extrusion through a blunt needle into a calcium bath \cite{zhou_continuous_2019, cuadros_mechanical_2012}.
 Sodium alginate is dissolved in water at a concentration of 2\% by weight.
 A syringe pump pushes 0.5 mL of the alginate solution through a 34 gauge blunt needle at 30 mL/hr into a bath of calcium chloride (2\% in water).
 The alginate fibers form instantly, although gelation continues for at least 24 hr before any measurements to allow for the complete diffusion of calcium through the fiber.
 The fibers produced by this method have diameters between 125 and 250 $\mu$m.

 To significantly change the mechanical properties of the alginate fibers, we use magnesium as an alternate crosslinker or include sodium chloride in the ion bath, as both are known to soften alginate gels \cite{topuz_magnesium_2012, leroux_compressive_1999}.
-However, direct extrusion into a magnesium bath does not produce fibers; only calcium chloride at specific weight percents (1-4\%) allows for the formation of fibers.
+However, we find that direct extrusion into a magnesium bath does not produce fibers; only calcium chloride at specific weight percents (1-4\%) allows for the formation of fibers.
+This is likely because magnesium binds much more weakly with alginate than does calcium, and that magnesium reacts with alginate much more slowly than calcium \cite{topuz_magnesium_2012}.
 Therefore, the fibers are removed from the calcium bath with tweezers immediately after extrusion and placed into a bath with alternate salts: either a 2\% solution of magnesium chloride or a solution with 2\% calcium chloride and 1\% sodium chloride.
 While some calcium carries over with the newly formed alginate fibers, we transfer only approximately 0.1 g of fiber into a 10 mL bath, so that the calcium concentration is reduced by at least a factor of 100.
 Fibers are allowed to equilibrate in the new ion solution for at least 72 hr before measurement.
 Fibers placed in the magnesium bath swell slightly for a final diameter of 200–300 $\mu$m.
 Fibers cross-linked in a calcium bath are referred to as Ca-alginate fibers, while those transferred to the magnesium bath are Mg-alginate fibers.